-- Print in grayscale: This privilege allows group members to print jobs in grayscale on the Fiery server.
+- Print in grayscale: allows group members to print jobs in grayscale.
 If the user does not have this privilege, the Fiery server will not print the job.
-If the job is a color job, it will be printed in grayscale. - Print in color and grayscale: This privilege allows group members to print jobs on the Fiery server with full access to the color and grayscale printing capabilities of the Fiery server.
-Without this or the print in grayscale privilege, the print job fails to print, and users are not able to submit the job via FTP (color devices only). - Fiery mailbox: This privilege allows group members to have individual mailboxes.
+If the job is a color job, it will be printed in grayscale. - Print in color and grayscale: allows group members to print jobs with full access to the color and grayscale printing capabilities of the Fiery server.
+Without this or the print in grayscale privilege, the print job fails to print, and users are not able to submit a job via FTP (color devices only). - Fiery mailbox: allows group members to have individual mailboxes.
 The Fiery server creates a mailbox based on the username with a mailbox privilege.
-Access to this mailbox is limited to users with the mailbox username and password. - Calibration: This privilege allows group members to perform color calibration. - Create server presets: This privilege allows group members to create server presets in order to allow other Fiery users access to commonly used job presets. - Manage workflows: This privilege allows group members to create, publish, or edit virtual printers. - Edit jobs (Fiery XB servers only): This privilege allows group members to edit a job in the queue.
+Access to this mailbox is limited to users with the mailbox username and password. - Calibration: This privilege allows group members to perform color calibration. - Create server presets: allows group members to create server presets.
+Group members have access to these server presets. - Manage workflows: This privilege allows group members to create, publish, or edit virtual printers. - Edit jobs (Fiery XB servers only): This privilege allows group members to edit a job in the queue.